"Don't talk to Angry People."

 I like practicing standing in other people’s shoes, even when it's hard.
 I think it’s the most underutilized tool in a human beings’ toolbox.
 We are capable of a lot as humans - great technological advances, putting people in space, exploring lost civilizations, etc. But one of the important capacities we humans have, compassion and empathy, is sometimes the most difficult to actually practice.
 Compassion is a simple but not always easy practice.

 Marcel Proust said “The only real voyage of discovery consists not in seeing new landscapes, but in having new eyes, in seeing the universe with the eyes of another, of hundreds of others, in seeing the hundreds of universes that each of them sees.”

-That is the purpose of the Listening Willow.
+That is one of the goal's of the Listening Willow.
 To remind us that we all possess the ability to understand and appreciate where another human being is coming from, to see things from another perspective, even if we don’t agree with that perspective.
 We can still hear that person.
 We can still appreciate differences.
 We can still stand in their shoes and get curious about what's going on for them.
 And we can become bigger people with a greater capacity for making a difference by doing this.